 Time of travel will largely depend on traffic in each city which can be pretty horrific during peak hours.

 Where to Stay in Marfa

 Staying at El Cosmico is an unusual thing to do in Marfa in its own right.
 More a hip commune than a lodging, this tourism hub is essentially an art collection.
-Trailers to yurts to tepees to safri tents, choose your pick from their range of electic, funky accommodation options.
+Trailers to yurts to tepees to safari tents, choose your pick from their range of eclectic, funky accommodation options.

 Tumble Inn Marfa RV Park

 The Tumble Inn is an eclectic RV park on the outskirts of town but still close enough to be able to walk to the town center.
 This quirky RV park is perfect for those who are looking to pitch their own tent, have their own van, or are swept up in the van life movement.